tbroyer/gradle-errorprone-plugin/README.md

 </details>

-Note that this plugin only configures tasks for source sets (i.e. `compileJava` for the `main` source set, `compileTestJava` for the `test` source set, and `compileIntegTestJava` for a custom `integTest` source set).
+Note that this plugin only enables Error Prone on tasks for source sets (i.e. `compileJava` for the `main` source set, `compileTestJava` for the `test` source set, and `compileIntegTestJava` for a custom `integTest` source set).
-If you're creating custom `JavaCompile` tasks, then you'll have to configure them manually:
+If you're creating custom `JavaCompile` tasks, then you'll have to configure them manually to enable Error Prone:
 ```gradle
 tasks.register("compileCustom", JavaCompile) {
     source "src/custom/"